mfcorchado/QPPS_Kaz_Ver/RDB_files/README.md

-HEre are the RibbonDB files you will work with for your analysis.
+Here are the RibbonDB files you will work with for your analysis.